Tools4everBV/HelloID-Conn-SA-Full-AD-ReportAccountsEmptyEmployeeID/INFO.md

 # Report Accounts Empty EmployeeID

 This form lists AD accounts which have an empty EmployeeID.
-It is particularly useful when paired with https://github.com/Tools4everBV/HelloID-Conn-SA-Full-AD-AccountUpdateEmployeeID
+It pairs well with https://github.com/Tools4everBV/HelloID-Conn-SA-Full-AD-AccountUpdateEmployeeID

 ## Business Benefits